stefanzan/bit2/test/casestudy/Acceleo/Acceleo1-updates.md

 ## B.ins: not appliable.

-## B.del: Delete "Person" to
+## B.del: Delete "Person"'s "son"
-delete "Person" at 15
+delete "son" at 18
-delete "Person" at 27
+delete "son" at 30

 ## B.rep: Replace all `tel` with `phone`
 replace "tel" with "phone" at 59